Green Finance

 Led by: Dr. Jelena Janjusevic, Associate Professor of Finance, Heriot Watt University, Dubai

-Bart White, Managing Director, EMEA Head of Energy Structured Finance, Grupo Santander
+Bart White, Managing Director, EMEA Head of Energy Structured Finance, Santander

 Allan Baker, MD - Global Head of Energy Transition, Societe Generale